scottfr/SystemsBook/1 Learning/learning.md

 For each of the accumulations in Figure 5, how they change is a bit different, as are the time frames concerned.
 Time frame being the time it takes for some real noticeable change in the accumulation.
 Let me describe each in some detail.

-- **Coffee Cup**.
+#### Coffee Cup ####

 You usually fill a coffee cup from a coffee pot and it takes a few seconds.
 Then you take a few minutes to drink the coffee as it's usually too hot to drink when you initially get it.

-- **Dump**.
+#### Dump ####

 Generally a dump accumulates by the truckload after the garbage is picked up at houses or businesses in your community.
 If the dump were just getting started you'd probably notice it grow with each additional truck load.
 As it gets bigger and bigger it's gets more difficult to notice that it's growing, even though it is.
 While the dump is likely to grow almost every day we are probably more likely to think about the growth of the dump in months and years.
 And does it ever really go away?
 Usually when it gets to be too much a new dump is started somewhere else and the current dump is buried.
 Though when it's buried it doesn't really go away.
 It's still there and we'll probably talk more about dumps later on.

-- **Glacier**.
+#### Glacier ####

 A glacier is a long term accumulation of snow which packs down and turns to ice.
 Glaciers get bigger in the winter when snow falls and they get smaller in summer when some portion of the glacier melts.
 The time frame one usually uses to think about glaciers is years or even decades.

-- **Lake**.
+#### Lake ####

 Lakes are bigger than a pond and smaller than an ocean and usually filled with fresh water, not salty that is.
 The lake is filled by rivers and streams that flow into it as well as rain water.
 One might think of this in terms of gallons per hour or gallons per minute in the case of a large inflow such as at Niagara Falls where the water flows into Lake Ontario in the USA.
 Water leaves the lake through rivers and streams as well as evaporation into the air.
 For a lake one might think about the water flowing into our out of the lake in hours though when considering the level of the lake itself the change might be considered over days or weeks.
 It sort of depends on what you're interested in.

-- **Pile of Sand**.
+#### Pile of Sand ####

 The pile of sand probably showed up in a truck that dumped it right where it is.
 While it may have taken the truck a while to drive from the wherever it started it probably only took a couple of minutes to dump the truck once it arrived.
 And the sand is probably referred to in cubic yards, which is how much sand it takes to fill a box that's 1 yard wide, 1 yard deep, and 1 yard high.
 How long it takes for the sand to go away depends on how it's taken away.
 If you use a wheel barrow then you have to shovel the sand into the wheel barrow and take it to wherever you're going to use it.
 At this rate it may take days to move it.
 If you move it with a small piece of machinery, a Bobcat or a Backhoe, then will will probably only take a few minutes to an hour to get it moved.

-- **Rabbits**.
+#### Rabbits ####

 A population of rabbits gets larger with new rabbit births and gets smaller with rabbit deaths.
 Have you ever heard the phrase "multiply like rabbits?"
 What it means is that it doesn't take very long for a few rabbits to become many rabbits, as long as there is a good food supply and not to many predators like wolves and coyotes.
 The time frame for considering a rabbit population is probably months to years.

-- **Savings Account**.
+#### Savings Account ####

 A savings account is a bank account where if you put money and if you keep it there the bank will periodically give you money just for keeping it there.
 They won't give you very much, though some.
 If you keep putting money in your savings account every so often and never take it out one day you'll be rich.
 Yet, for some reason that doesn't happen to too many people.
 We'll have to talk about that sometime later in the book.
 One generally thinks about the money associated with a savings account in dollars, the interest rate as a percentage, and the time frame in months and years.

-- **Swimming Pool**.
+#### Swimming Pool ####

 Swimming pools usually hold thousands of gallons of water and you usually have a couple of options to fill one.
 You might use a garden hose, which will take days, or a hose from a fire hydrant, which will take a few hours, or from a tanker truck, which probably takes a few loads.
 In each case the water filling the pool is probably measured in gallons per hour.
 Once you fill the pool you loose a little water when people get in and out of the pool, thought not too much.
 Most of the water loss from a pool is though evaporation due to the sun and when you backwash the filter used to keep the pool clean.
 The change in amount of water is usually measured in gallons per hour.

 ----------

-**Exercise**.
+#### Exercise ####

 Take a few minutes and identify half a dozen situations you're familiar with where there are stocks that accumulate over time.
 What are the quantities for those stocks, e.g., gallons, pounds, kilograms, etc..
 What are the flows that increase and decrease them and what are the time frames over which you think about the accumulation of that stock?

 ----------